 If you are being charged with a Violation of Probation, it is very important that you hire an experienced criminal defense lawyer who knows how to handle such matters.
 An experienced criminal defense lawyer will know what to say and how to say it.
 When you are being accused of a Violation of Probation, the cards are stacked against you.
 The only thing that will save you from going to jail is if you have a good, experienced criminal defense lawyer who knows how to handle these delicate matters.

-If you are being charged with a Violation of Probation, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas directly by calling him at 847-807-7405 for a personal consultation.
+If you are charged with a Violation of Probation, you can contact James Dimeas anytime for a free and confidential consultation.
+You can always talk to James Dimeas personally by calling him at 847-807-7405 for a consultation.

 Illinois TASC Probation: 20 ILCS 301/40-5.

 Illinois “410 or “1410” Probation: 720 ILCS 570/410.